We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Need a gift for an audiophile who listens to music in their home office and continues their play session hours after logging off?
 Maybe someone you know is setting up a starter home studio but also games?
 Get them beyerdynamic’s DT 700 Pro X over-ear headphones, which come from the makers of our overall best mixing headphones.
 What separates the DT 700 Pro X apart from the pack is the extremely soft ear cushions, which make the headphones extremely comfortable to wear while simultaneously isolating a listener’s ears from unwanted outside sounds without any tonality-altering circuitry.
 Additionally, the headphones clamping force (how much pressure the headphones push against a listener’s head to keep them on) was also calibrated to optimize comfort without sacrificing performance.
 The headphones also sound excellent, with deep bass, wide midrange, and clear-but-not-crispy treble that lets you identify stray frequencies in the mix or threats in the game.
 And, as we said earlier, anyone who loves listening to music at home will really like these headphones.

-Smart lights are the first smart home accessory we recommend gifting people if they already have a smart speaker, and Nanoleaf’s Lines are a lot cooler than a typical smart light bulb.
-The “lines” can be attached to one another and arranged in dozens of different configurations, and each one can be assigned a different color via an app on your phone.
-The Lines allow for a level of self-expression that makes them an especially good gift for children just beginning to have input on arranging their room.
-Nanoleaf’s Lines may also become a part of your friend or family’s holiday decorations, accenting other pieces they typically put up.
+Smart lights are the first smart home accessory we recommend gifting people if they already have a smart speaker, and GE’s Cync Smart Hexagon Panels are a lot cooler than a typical smart light bulb.
+These panels can be attached to one another in any number of configurations, creating a unique art piece.
+Each hexagon can be adjusted to one of several million colors.
+You can even have multiple colors on a single hexagon, and blend them together.
+These smart lights would look great anywhere, and may also become a part of your friend or family’s holiday decorations, accenting other pieces they typically put up.

 Best monitor: Dell S2722QC